panzerdp/dmitripavlutin.com/content/posts/054-react-usestate/index.md

 `<Bulbs>` component state is initialized with `false`, [as demo shows](https://codesandbox.io/s/react-usestate-initialized-state-wl3ov).

 `useState(false)` returns an array of 2 items.
-The first item contains the value of the state, which is stored into `on` variable.
+The first item contains the value of the state, which is stored in the `isOn` variable.

-Obviously because the state is initialized with `false`, the variable `on` contains `false` value.
+Because the state is initialized with `false`, the variable `on` contains `false` value.

 The destructuring assignment extracts the state value from the array: